moodlebox/moodlebox/README.md

 A Moodle server and Wi-Fi router on Raspberry Pi.

-## The MoodleBox Documentation
+## MoodleBox Documentation

 Visit the [MoodleBox web site][website] for more information about the MoodleBox features or any question about the usage of a MoodleBox.

-If you just want to use a MoodleBox, a [prepared disk image][download] of the latest released version is [available for downloading][download] and using out of the box on your Raspberry Pi 3A, 3B, 3B+ or 4B.
-Follow the instructions on the [MoodleBox web site][website].
+__If you just want to use a MoodleBox, just [install it with Raspberry Pi Imager][install] on your Raspberry Pi Zero 2 W, 3A, 3B, 3B+, 4B, 400 or 5 and use it out of the box.
+Follow the instructions on the [MoodleBox web site][website].__

 ### Asking Support Questions